Truck Tire Wear Patterns

 When to stop

 Stop and get the tire inspected when wear exposes body material, a bulge appears, the tire loses pressure repeatedly, or the vehicle develops vibration, pulling, or handling changes.
 Tread depth at the federal minimum — 4/32 inch steer, 2/32 inch other positions — is also a removal signal.
+Many fleets pull earlier than the legal floor to preserve casing value and keep wet-weather margin.

 Related Maintenance Checklist